pedroitan/bulkemail/docs/sqs_setup.md

 ## Benefits of Using SQS for SNS Notifications

-1. **No Data Loss**: Preserves all notifications instead of dropping 99.5% of them with aggressive filtering
+1. **No Data Loss**: Preserves all notifications instead of dropping them with aggressive filtering
 2. **Controlled Processing**: Process notifications at a rate Render's free tier can handle
 3. **Better Analytics**: Retain all email events including opens, clicks, and deliveries
-4. **Server Stability**: Prevents 502 Bad Gateway errors during large campaigns
+4. **Server Stability**: Prevents 502 Bad Gateway errors during large campaigns (especially when sending 3,000+ emails)
-5. **Simplified Architecture**: Reduces the complexity of rate limiting logic
+5. **Complementary to Rate Limiter**: Works alongside the token bucket rate limiter to provide multiple layers of protection
+6. **Compatible with Synchronous Processing**: Designed to work with the synchronous email sending process on Render's free tier

 ## AWS Setup Instructions